Maya Jaguar Ear Flares

 4 1/2″ tall by 4″

-An extremely rare and one of the most amazing pieces I’ve ever offered.
-A matched pair of Maya ceramic ear flares from the Usamacinta River Basin of Tobasco, Mexico.
+An extremely rare, matched pair of Maya ceramic ear flares from the Usamacinta River Basin of Tobasco, Mexico.
 Possibly from Tenosique or Pomona.

-These fantastically sculpted pieces cleverly depict a jaguar with his limbs wrapped around a round ear flare.
-The are by far one of the largest if not THE largest matched pair known to exist.
+These fantastically sculpted pieces cleverly depict jaguars with their limbs wrapped around circular ear flares.
+They are one of the largest, if not THE largest matched ceramic pair known to exist.
 The Pomona ear flare is larger at 7″ but it is thought to be ceremonial and would have been too heavy to wear as it was made from jade.
 It is also not a complete set and missing its match.

 The Maya thought the ears were conduits to spiritual energy and were deserving of the finest decorations.
 This pair would have been brightly painted at one time and worn by an important ruler.